pingcap/docs/optimizer-hints.md

 > **Note:**
 >
-> Before using this hint, make sure that the current TiDB cluster supports the TiFlash MPP mode in the query.
+> Before using this hint, make sure that the current TiDB cluster supports the TiFlash MPP mode for the query.
 For details, see [Use the TiFlash MPP mode](/tiflash/use-tiflash-mpp-mode.md).

 ### BROADCAST_JOIN(t1_name [, tl_name ...])